BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/rules_manual/special_rules.md

-﻿With the vast number of races, creatures and heroes that inhabit the realms of Middle-earth, it should come as little surprise that many of them possess a variety of attributes, skills or abilities that set them apart from each other — from heroes that coat their weapons in exotic toxins to monsters that instill fear into their prey or even possess the ability to set their enemies on fire.
+With the vast number of races, creatures and heroes that inhabit the realms of Middle-earth, it should come as little surprise that many of them possess a variety of attributes, skills or abilities that set them apart from each other - from heroes that coat their weapons in exotic toxins to monsters that instill fear into their prey or even possess the ability to set their enemies on fire.
 These are represented by special rules, and many models will have a selection of them.
 Here we have compiled a collection of the most common for easy reference purposes.

 ## PASSIVE AND ACTIVE SPECIAL RULES

 Many of the models in the Middle-earth Strategy Battle Game have special rules that represent their abilities and unique character.
 As you play the game, you'll notice these in the profiles of **Hero** and Warrior models, and sometimes on specific pieces of wargear too.
 All special rules can be classed as either Passive or Active.